cynthia-io/CynthiaJavaClient/README.md

 ## Contributing

 We welcome contributions from the community.
 Please read our Contributing Guidelines to learn more about how you can get involved.

+## About Us

+Cynthia.io Inc. is a C-Corp in the State of Delaware.
+The name Cynthia is an anthropomorphized contraction of our trademark, the `Synthetic Intelligent Agent™`.
+Please [visit our website](https://cynthia.io) to learn more about us and what we do.